Event & Business Categories

 Add a Category

-2. In the window which opens, the Category Name is the only required field - but adding the Friendly URL, SEO Title and SEO Description is recommended.
+The below popup will appear.
+The Category Name is the only required field - but adding the Friendly URL, SEO Title and SEO Description is recommended.
 These are the same fields detailed in SEO Tools

-3. You have the option of showing or hiding the category to your customers - and if you have Member tools (which may not be included on your site) you can choose the visibility in that section as well.
+- You have the option of showing or hiding the category to your customers - and if you have Member tools (which may not be included on your site) you can choose the visibility in that section as well.

-4. If the category needs to use subcategories, or if you want to add text and/or image content to the category header, choose Save & Continue.
+- If the category needs to use subcategories, or if you want to add text and/or image content to the category header, choose Save & Continue.

 Add a Subcategory